Your first step after arriving at Gatwick is to clear passport control.

 If you are over 12 and hold a chipped British, EU, EEA or Swiss e-passport, please head directly for the e-passport gates and follow the instructions there.
 Staff will be on hand to help you.
-Otherwise please go to one of the desks where a UK Border Force officer will ask to see your passport or travel document and any supporting documentation necessary for your visit.
+Otherwise, please go to one of the desks where a Border Force officer will ask to see your passport or travel document and any supporting documentation necessary for your visit.

 Please remember that your passport must not expire during your visit.

-For full details on entry requirements into the UK, visit the UK Border Force website.
+For full details on entry requirements into the UK, visit the Border Force website.

 Where do I go?

-If you are over 12 and have a chipped EU passports, then you can use the e-passport gates when you arrive at Gatwick.
+If you are over 12 and have a chipped EU passport, then you can use the e-passport gates when you arrive at Gatwick.
 Simply scan your passport on arrival.

 Non EU/Non EEA passport holders

 If you do not hold an EU passport, please go to the left hand side of our arrivals hall.
-Please ensure you have any visas and/or landing cards completed correctly.
+Please ensure you have any visas and landing cards completed correctly.